 It's Your Health

 Oral health is not only important to your appearance and sense of well-being, but also to your overall health.
 Cavities and gum disease may contribute to many serious conditions, such as diabetes and respiratory diseases.
 Untreated cavities can also be painful and lead to serious infections.
-Studies are also currently examining whether there is a link between poor oral health and heart disease and between poor oral health and women delivering pre-term, low birth rate (PLBW) babies.
+Studies are also currently examining whether there is a link between poor oral health and heart disease and between poor oral health and women delivering pre-term, low birth weight (PLBW) babies.

 Maintaining good oral health includes keeping teeth free from cavities and preventing gum disease.
 Poor oral health can affect your appearance and self-esteem, and has been linked to sleeping problems, as well as behavioural and developmental problems in children.
 Poor oral health can also affect your ability to chew and digest food properly.
 Good nutrition is important to helping build strong teeth and gums that can resist disease and promote healing.